Ottumwa High School: Campus

 OHS is situated on one of the highest hills in Ottumwa.
 This view from the roof is a look at downtown Ottumwa.

 The main campus of Ottumwa High School consists of a four-story building in downtown Ottumwa.
 The hill on which the building sits was once the site of Chief Wapello's tribal village.
 Legend suggests he originally called the area "Ottumwa" from this spot in 1838.

 The four floors of the main building can be roughly divided by subject areas: the rooms on the bottom floor contain mostly social studies and foreign language classrooms; the second floor contains several offices, family and consumer science classrooms, and mathematics classrooms; the third floor is mostly mathematics and language arts classrooms; and the fourth floor houses science and language arts classrooms.
 The school's auditorium and gymnasium are usually accessed from the second floor, though the auditorium and gyms have entrances on the third floor as well.

 The Vo-Tech building houses vocational classrooms, a JROTC room, and a fiber optics network room on its first floor.
 Performing arts classrooms are located on its second floor.

 The two buildings are connected by a central cafeteria or commons; this building also houses a second-floor library with approximately 9,000 volumes.

 Ottumwa High School does not hold any sporting contests on its campus; instead, the school uses other buildings, public facilities, or the stadium within Ottumwa.
 Construction of a new gym complex started on 2023 and was scheduled to be done on 2024.

 Faculty awards

-Mr. Hanson, then principal of OHS, was named the 2015 Iowa Secondary Principal of the Year on May 11, 2015, at a school-wide assembly at Ottumwa High School.
+Hanson, then principal of OHS, was named the 2015 Iowa Secondary Principal of the Year on May 11, 2015, at a school-wide assembly at Ottumwa High School.

 In 2001, anatomy/physiology teacher Gail Wortmann was named Iowa Teacher of the Year.
 She was also awarded the Milken Family Foundation Teacher of the Year award in that year.

 From 2000 to 2002, science teacher Peggy Steffen served as an Einstein Fellow for NASA.

 Extracurricular activities

 Students at Ottumwa High School can participate in many extracurricular activities.
 In addition to 14 varsity athletic teams (archery, baseball/softball, basketball, bowling, cheerleading, cross-country running, football, golf, swimming, tennis, track and field, volleyball, soccer, trapshoot, dance, and wrestling), OHS offers numerous clubs and other activities such as the JROTC program and Drama, as well band, choirs, and orchestra.

-An Art Club, Debate Team, Speech Team, International Club, Best Buddies, Fellowship of the Rainbow, and Science Club are joined by local chapters of DECA, Family Career and Community Leaders, Future Educators of America, Human Rights Youth, SADD, and the National Honor Society (known at OHS as the "Torch Club") to extend opportunities for students.